Register now to learn more about Rezdiffra at an upcoming US National Panel Discussion

 Drug Interaction with Certain Statins

 Dosage adjustment for certain statins is recommended.
-Monitor for statin-related adverse reactions including but not limited to elevation of liver tests, myopathy, and rhabdomyolysis.
-Please see the upcoming Drug Interaction section of the Important Safety Information for more details.
+Monitor for statin-related adverse reactions including, but not limited to, elevation of liver tests, myopathy, and rhabdomyolysis.
+Please see the upcoming Drug Interactions section of the Important Safety Information for more details.

 ADVERSE REACTIONS